jhawthorn/execjs-fastnode/README.md

 I'd like to, but it will take time.
 The goal of this endeavour is to give users a fast ExecJS runtime without needing any additional dependencies, just a Node.js installation.
 However most users don't (and shouldn't have to) think about ExecJS and need it to Just Work.
 This is a pretty significant change and it probably won't "Just Work" right now, and more time is needed to tell if it can.

+I have sent a pull request upstream to [use vm.runInContext](https://github.com/rails/execjs/pull/55), which would be the first step to merging this upstream.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.